There are so many things to do in Colombia that it can be challenging to organize your trip.

 59# Visit the Salt Cathedral in Zipaquirá

 On a day trip from Bogotá, going up north to Cundinamarca, you can find the Salt Cathedral of Zipaquirá.
 Some of the cavities of this (very) old salt mine have been transformed to look like the inside of a church.
-For more than 3 years, the architect Garavito worked with many artisans and sculptors to recreate biblical scenes (including the Way of the Cross).
+For over 3 years, the architect Garavito worked with many artisans and sculptors to recreate biblical scenes (including the Way of the Cross).

 There are audio guides in many languages.